commercionetwork/commercionetwork/docs/nodes/validator-node-installation.md

 ### Delegate tokens with `Keplr`

-With your browser with Keplr extension installed go in in validators menu and use `Manage` button
+With your browser with Keplr extension installed go in validators menu and use `Manage` button